baraa-elhajj/SupabaseCRUD/README.md

 # SupabaseCRUD

-A simple CRUD app using React + Supabase
+A very simple Todo app with CRUD functionality built using **React** and **Supabase**.

+### Features

+- Add, delete, view todos
+- Mark todo as completed or undo
+- Data stored in Supabase